B. F. Skinner: Psychodynamic psychology

 Skinner has been repeatedly criticized for his supposed animosity towards Sigmund Freud, psychoanalysis, and psychodynamic psychology.
 Some have argued, however, that Skinner shared several of Freud's assumptions, and that he was influenced by Freudian points of view in more than one field, among them the analysis of defense mechanisms, such as repression.
 To study such phenomena, Skinner even designed his own projective test, the "verbal summator" described above.

-J. E. R. Staddon
+Temple Grandin

-As understood by Skinner, ascribing dignity to individuals involves giving them credit for their actions.
-To say "Skinner is brilliant" means that Skinner is an originating force.
-If Skinner's determinist theory is right, he is merely the focus of his environment.
-He is not an originating force and he had no choice in saying the things he said or doing the things he did.
-Skinner's environment and genetics both allowed and compelled him to write his book.
-Similarly, the environment and genetic potentials of the advocates of freedom and dignity cause them to resist the reality that their own activities are deterministically grounded.
-J. E. R. Staddon has argued the compatibilist position; Skinner's determinism is not in any way contradictory to traditional notions of reward and punishment, as he believed.
+In her 2005 book, Animals in Translation, animal behaviorist Temple Grandin claimed that Skinner attempted to touch her legs without consent during a meeting and that she verbally rebuffed him.
+She recalled that she was approximately 18 years old at the time.
+She repeated this claim in a 2006 interview with NPR and a 2018 interview with the Center for Autism and Related Disorders (although she stated in the 2006 interview that Skinner touched her prior to being rebuffed and in the 2018 interview that he asked if he could touch her prior to being rebuffed).
+In the book and both interviews, Grandin also claimed Skinner was dismissive of her suggestion that a better understanding of how the brain functions would lead to a better understanding of behavior, but that he reversed this position following a stroke later in life.